yijichen/azure-content/articles/cortana-analytics-technical-guide-demand-forecast.md

 	-   Schedule the refresh based on your needs.
 To find more information, see [Data refresh in Power BI](https://powerbi.microsoft.com/documentation/powerbi-refresh-data/).

+## **How to delete your solution**
+Please ensure that you stop the data generator when not actively using the solution as running the data generator will incur higher costs.
+Please delete the solution if you are not using it.
+Deleting your solution will delete all the components provisioned in your subscription when you deployed the solution.
+To delete the solution click on your solution name in the left panel of the solution template and click on delete.

 ## **Cost Estimation Tools**